pmndrs/react-three-lgl/README.md

-A React abstraction for the [LGL-Raytracer](http://lgltracer.com/).
+A React(-[three-fiber](https://github.com/pmndrs/react-three-fiber)) abstraction for the [LGL-Raytracer](http://lgltracer.com/).
 It does its best to completely remove all complexity from the otherwise daring task of having to integrate a raytracer.
 You can build your scenes as you always would.
 Although it can move along and has some options that make movement faster (downsampling etc), this is mostly for photorealistic still-images that can take a while to process but will look absolutely stunning.

 ```shell
 npm install @react-three/lgl